 Aaron Taylor came to farming following a childhood in Vermont, degrees in early music and political science from Wesleyan University (where he met Caitlin), and a series of disparate career experimentations.
 After college he found meaning as a social worker in the struggle against poverty and injustice, passion in the creativity and beauty of being a professional musician, and excitement in the fast pace and controlled chaos of a prominent Manhattan immigration law firm, but it was only when he began farming that he found all three.
 In 2010, he and Caitlin moved from NYC to Connecticut, where she was beginning graduate school, and where he began to search for a job related to his budding interest in food systems and food justice.
 Fatefully, while on the job hunt, he started volunteering at Massaro Community Farm in Woodbridge (where he met Rachel and Elise).
 To his surprise, this temporary learning opportunity turned into a part time job, then a full time job, and eventually led him to become the Assistant Farm Manager.
 At Massaro Aaron fell for the tangible direct action of learning to grow food outside of our broken industrial system.
 The messy, back-breaking, chaotic world of farming suited his inclination towards working with his hands, being outdoors, his love of food and cooking, his incredible attention to detail, and his taste for intermittent bursts of overwhelming amounts of work.
 As our business grows and as we make investments in permanent infrastructure on the farm, Aaron himself constitutes the entire building and infrastructure team.
 Yes, he goes to the hardware store three days a week, yes he designed our entire irrigation system from scratch, and yes he is a human excavator when necessary.
-He also manages harvest and wholesale accounts, teaches the baby how to seed and plant, is the founder, chairman, and dictator-for-life of the now-defunct Team Salad Greens, and was recently appointed the Market Manager for our Madison farmers market.
+He also manages harvest and wholesale accounts, teaches the baby how to seed and plant, is the founder, chairman, and dictator-for-life of the now-defunct Team Salad Greens, and is co-Market Master of the Madison farmers market.
+In his ongoing quest to eliminate free time from his life entirely, he also recently co-founded the Connecticut Greenhouse Company, to provide high tunnels to other farmers around the state.